 La Satánica – A Born Heel

 Although La Satánica would never claim to be the most technically gifted lady wrestler, she is a born heel.
-She can hold her own in various wrestling styles and work with almost any opponent with her years of experience.
+She can hold her own in various wrestling styles and work with almost any opponent.

 "These name changes are based on whatever the promoter wants, but I’ve always enjoyed being a heel much more," said Silvia.
 "It’s a different style and technique.
 I always liked making eye contact with someone in the crowd.
 It’s like they say, ‘If looks could kill!’"